Michael Maloney: Life and career

 In 2010, he appeared in long-running drama Casualty as consultant Howard Fairfax, and in series 4 of the political satire series The Thick of It, he played Matthew Hodge, part of the Goolding Inquiry.
 In 2013, he portrayed Sir Henry Stafford, third husband of Lady Margaret Beaufort, in the BBC TV series The White Queen.
 In 2016, he appeared in the ITV/Netflix series Paranoid.
 He was also in the second series of Utopia for Channel 4 and played Edward Heath in series 3 of The Crown.
 He most recently has a cameo role in Belfast, directed by Kenneth Branagh, and played the role of Vanya, in Vanya, Sonia, Masha and Spike, by Christopher Durang, directed by Walter Bobbie, at the Charing Cross Theatre.

 He has recorded many audiobooks including Captain Corelli's Mandolin.

 He has also lent his voice to various video game characters, including The Lost Soul in the 2013 video game Castlevania: Lords of Shadow - Mirror of Fate, Avallac'h in the 2015 video game The Witcher 3: Wild Hunt, and Doloran in the 2018 video game Ni no Kuni II: Revenant Kingdom.

+In 2025, Maloney will star as Hercule Poirot in a touring production of Murder on the Orient Express.